 The paper, “A Hierarchical Optimization Model for Energy Data Flow in Smart Grid Power Systems” by Jarrah, M. et al., as understood from its title, presents a hierarchical optimization model for energy data flow in the smart grid environment.
 The proposed approach has mainly three levels of hierarchy where at level one, a single home or a group of homes are combined to form an Optimized Power Entity (OPE) that may satisfy its load demand from its own renewable energy sources.
 At level two, a group of OPEs satisfies energy requirements of all OPEs within the group.
 And finally at level three, any surplus renewable energy from different groups along with the energy from the grid is used to fulfill unsatisfied demands, and the remaining energy is sent to other storage devices.

-Anwar A. et al.’s work entitled, “Identification of Vulnerable Node Clusters against False Data Injection Attack in an AMI based Smart Grid” presents a study on the physical characteristics of the power system, and draws a relationship between the system stability indices and the false data injection attacks.
-The authors investigate thoroughly the interdependent nature of nodes in the power grids and utilize a method based on voltage stability index to identify node characteristics in terms of voltage collapse.
+Anwar A. et al.’s work entitled, “Identification of Vulnerable Node Clusters against False Data Injection Attack in an AMI based Smart Grid” presents a study of the physical characteristics of the power system, and shows the relationship between the system stability indices and the false data injection attacks.
+The authors investigate the interdependent nature of nodes in the power grids and utilize a method based on the voltage stability index to identify node characteristics in terms of voltage collapse.

-Nabeel, M. et al.’s work, “Scalable End-to-End Security for Advanced Metering Infrastructures” is an interesting work which presents a basic key management scheme and a broadcast group key management scheme based on PUF (Physically Unclonable Function) devices for secure end-to-end communication in AMIs (Advanced Metering Infrastructures) – that is to assure confidentiality and integrity of messages and strong authentication of smart meters.
+Nabeel, M. et al.’s work, “Scalable End-to-End Security for Advanced Metering Infrastructures” presents a basic key management scheme and a broadcast group key management scheme based on PUF (Physically Unclonable Function) devices for secure end-to-end communication in AMIs (Advanced Metering Infrastructures) – that is to assure confidentiality and integrity of messages and strong authentication of smart meters.
 PUF is basically a physical entity that is embodied in a physical structure and is usually easy to evaluate but hard to predict.

 Abuadbba, A. and Khalil, I. contribute the paper entitled, “Wavelet Based Steganographic Technique to Protect Household Confidential Information and Seal the Transmitted Smart Grid Readings” in which, they propose a novel secure steganographic algorithm to protect confidential smart grid information by hiding them randomly bit-by-bit inside the transmitted normal readings using a generated key.